 Report: 2016 holiday quarter saw highest rate of digital influence on store visitation

-Benchmarking report offers a range of online-to-offline metrics for 9 verticals.
+Cuebiq benchmarking report offers a range of online-to-offline metrics for nine verticals.

 The fourth quarter of 2016 saw a significant uplift in physical store visits coming from digital campaigns.

 That’s according to location data and analytics company Cuebiq, which just released a benchmarking report for offline visits driven by digital campaigns.
 In it, the company offers metrics on daily visit averages, dwell times and campaign uplift ranges in nine verticals.

 The data come from Cuebiq clients and were collected between Q3 2016 and Q1 2017.
 Campaign uplift is determined using a “control/exposed” methodology, which other providers also use to determine impact on store visits:

 Uplift measures the impact of ad exposure in driving in-store visits.
 It is determined by comparing two groups of users: those who saw the ad campaign (the exposed group) and those users who did not see the campaign (the control group).
 If more users from the exposed group went to an advertisers’ desired point of interest (POI) compared to the control group, then there will be a positive uplift.
 Conversely, if more control group users went to the POI, the campaign had no impact on store visits.